rudietuesdays/rae-site-21/content/index.md

     layout_style: mosaic
     title: Recent Work
     subtitle: >-
-      WIP, projects coming soon
+      WIP, more projects coming soon
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio
   - section_id: services
     type: section_grid
-    title: What We Do
+    title: What I Do
     subtitle: >-
-      WIP, services coming soon
+      Services and values I offer
-    col_number: two
+    col_number: three
     is_numbered: true
     grid_items:
       - title: Full stack web development
         content: |-
-          Along with Throneless, we pride ourselves on complete, accessible, responsive work that is long lasting and durable for causes we believe in.
-We’ll work with you to create the right look and feel for your site or app, valuing your knowledge of your cause and brand with our knowledge of design and code.
+          Along with my team at Throneless, I pride myself on complete, accessible, responsive work that is long lasting and durable for causes I believe in.
+I work with clients to create the right look and feel for their site or app, valuing their knowledge of their cause and brand with my knowledge of systems and code.
       - title: Software engineering
         content: |-
-          Like our website work, our software reflects our values.
-We build carefully and thoughtfully to create applications that are easy to use and effective.
+          Like my website work, my software reflects my values.
+I build carefully and thoughtfully to create applications that are easy to use and effective.
+My development and engineering work is mostly in JavaScript and Ruby, with a bit of Python now and then.
       - title: Activism
         content: |-
-          Throneless cooperators are activists and organizers who’ve done work on a variety of issues, including reproductive justice, food justice, gender parity, racial equity and internet freedom.
-We care as deeply about building responsible, accessible software and websites as we do about the issues and causes we’re building for.
+          I am an activist and organizer who has done work on a variety of issues, including reproductive justice, food justice, gender parity, racial equity, internet freedom and most recently, mutual aid.
+I care as deeply about building responsible, accessible software and websites as I do about the issues and causes I’m building for.
 seo:
   title: Rae Gaines
   description: A personal portfolio site for Rae Gaines